-In 2011 Frans van Houten was appointed CEO of Koninklijke Philips N.V.
-(AMS:PHIA).
-First, this article will compare CEO compensation with compensation at other large companies.
-Then we'll look at a snap shot of the business growth.
+Frans van Houten became the CEO of Koninklijke Philips N.V.
+(AMS:PHIA) in 2011.
+This analysis aims first to contrast CEO compensation with other large companies.
+Next, we'll consider growth that the business demonstrates.
 And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
-This method should give us information to assess how appropriately the company pays the CEO.
+This process should give us an idea about how appropriately the CEO is paid.

 How Does Frans van Houten's Compensation Compare With Similar Sized Companies?